Read our latest guide: How to Choose the Right Kitchen Cabinets for Your 2023 Kitchen Renovation

 Who’s renovating their kitchen this year?
 You are, that’s great!
 I don’t know about you, but I found the sheer thought of my kitchen renovation exhilarating.
-Not the best of times, I begin my entire home renovation in April of 2020, through the uncertainty of Covid.
-Thankfully it worked out well for me, but it could have done anyway.
-Dealing with a renovation is stressful enough; doing one in a pandemic is another level.
+Not the best of times, I began my entire home renovation in April of 2020, through the uncertainty of Covid.
+Thankfully it worked out well for me, but it could have been done anyway.
+Dealing with a renovation is stressful enough; doing one during a pandemic is another level.

-When renovating a kitchen or building a new kitchen, you have to consider the layout, first and foremost.
+When renovating a kitchen or building a new one, you must consider the layout first and foremost.
 Is your chosen layout the best utilisation of space?
 Does it factor in the work triangle?
 Do you even know what the work triangle is?

 Another important factor in any kitchen is the price.
 Kitchens can cost as little as $8,000 and as much as $40-50,000.
 How much or how little you spend greatly depends on your choice of kitchen cabinets, which we’re going to focus on today.

 Kitchen cabinets come in all shapes and sizes.
 Some are flatpack, some are pre-assembled, and others are custom-made.
 Some are made from quality materials, and some are budget.
 Some look expensive, while others look cheap.

 The key to choosing kitchen cabinets is to choose those that provide the best look, highest quality, and best value for money.
 And we firmly believe that our kitchen cabinets tick all three boxes.
 While we would love you to choose our kitchen cabinets for your new kitchen, continue reading for a non-bias guide to choosing kitchen cabinets in 2021.